JULY 15- AUG 2ND, 2019. Lisbon, portugal

 Pieces and process will be a part of the Um Cento de Cestos exhibition as well as the reference book.
 The Summer Camp outcomes can be a stand alone component, used as an independent exhibition in other (future) events.

-This intensive course is developed in partnership with the Portuguese Ministry of Culture and Fundação Ricardo do Espírito Santo Silva and organized by the Museu de Arte Popular/Museu Nacional de Etnologia, Passa Ao Futuro and The Home Project Design Studio.
+This intensive course is developed in partnership with the the Michelangelo Foundation, the Portuguese Ministry of Culture and Fundação Ricardo do Espírito Santo Silva and organised by the Museu de Arte Popular/Museu Nacional de Etnologia, Passa Ao Futuro and The Home Project Design Studio.

-Scholarships will be awarded to successful candidates by the Michelangelo Foundation and will cover tuition fee, travel, accommodation and meals of selected participants.
+Scholarships will be awarded to 10 students (5 Portuguese and 5 foreigners) by the Michelangelo Foundation and will cover tuition fee, travel, accommodation and meals of selected participants.

 All programming to be held at Museu de Arte Popular in Lisbon